 Probably the first Test century ever scored by a 6ft 8in beanpole who broke the world record for hurling a haggis.
 Tom Moody, who threw one 230ft in 1989, scored a hundred for Australia on this day against Sri Lanka in Brisbane.
 A tour de force from Aravinda de Silva (167 in 491 minutes) ensured that Sri Lanka escaped with a draw.

 Peter Parfitt, the loquacious left-hander, was born today.
 He was a handy batsman at a time when England were well-stocked with such creatures, and made seven Test hundreds, the first four of them against a rather modest Pakistan side.
 He was a great slip fielder, and a key member and sometime captain of the fitful Middlesex side of the 1960s.
 "Parf" tells a good story, as befits a former pub landlord turned genial corporate-hospitality host.

 An amazing performance in Indian domestic cricket by an Englishman.
 RJO "Jack" Meyer took 16 for 188 for Europeans in their Bombay Pentangular Tournament match against Muslims.
 It remained the best bowling return of a varied career that also included a double-century for Somerset.
-Meyer later found fame as the founder of Millfield School.
+Meyer later became famous as the founder of Millfield School.

 An Australian captain is born.
 Ian Johnson was a tall offspinner with a jerky action who scraped to the Test double of 1000 runs and 100 wickets in the last of his 45 Tests.
 A fringe member of the Invincibles in 1948, Johnson returned as Australia's captain in 1956, but couldn't match the offspinning feats of Jim Laker.
 Later a genial secretary of the Melbourne Cricket Club, he died in 1998.